-- whether to override Duplicate Rules in Salesforce.
+- Describes whether to override other Duplicate Rules in Salesforce.

 In Engage, you can opt for the integration to always create a new Contact or attempt to sync with an existing contact that matches with an existing Salesforce contact automatically, or the integration can always send those new supporters to the Salsa Engage New Supporter Queue to be resolved individually.
 This option is found under Handling New Supporters section in the Salesforce menu under the Settings tab.